I travel a lot; I hate having my life disrupted by routine.

 By making a custom hitch out of 2” square stock metal and welding it quite a ways under the back of the coach, the rear hitch can now support up to 500lbs. of material.

-This will help incase we want to add a generator at a later date.
+This will help incase we want to add a hitch mounted generator at a later date.
 General RV even added a 7 Pin trailer wiring harness incase I want to add lights to the rear of the custom rack.
 I found a small LED light set-up at a local hardware store that is supposed to plug into a 7 pin harness and attach on the back of something being towed.
 I mounted this on the back of the basket for some added security and visibility of our tail end at night.

 I'd like to say a huge "Thank You" to my good friends John Kielian and Brian Kimmel who helped me with actually welding and fabricating my ideas which were originally just drawn on a bar napkin.